Gabbyton/CEMENTO/README.md

 If you aren't planning on leveraging stratified layouts like the ones used in `draw_tree`, please supply just the arguments for `input_path` and optionally, `relabel_key` and `inverted_rank_arrow`.

+### A Note on "Unique" Literals

+By default, the package will treat all literals as being unique from one another.
+This is in contrast to terms which have singular, unique IRIs which are treated to be the same if drawn in multiple locations.
+To make unique literals (which don't come with IRIs), the package appends all literal terms with a unique ID that prevents merging.
+Thus, while working with DiGraphs, you will notice that the literals will come with a preprended ID.

+You are free to remove them using `remove_literal_id` which is just one of the functions we wrote in `cemento.draw_io.preprocessing`.
+You are also free to implement your own algorithm as well.

 ## Drawing Basics

 The following diagram goes through an example supplied with the repository called `happy-example.drawio` with its corresponding `.ttl` file called `happy-example.ttl`.
 We used [CCO terms](https://github.com/CommonCoreOntology/CommonCoreOntologies) to model the ontology, so please download that file and place it into your `ONTO_REF_FOLDER` so you can follow along.